gekkom/WSL-Manager/README.md

 # Features
   **Implemented:**

-  - Open, explore, mount, move, duplicate, register, unregister and terminate your distros
+  - Open, rename, explore, mount, move, duplicate, register, unregister and terminate your distros

   - You can switch the WSL version of your distros